-- Either the district, ESU or the Early Head Start/Head Start (EHS/HS) program may establish the child account. - If the EHS/HS program establishes the online child account, the district and EHS/HS program staff must identify and document in their Partnership Agreement who will be responsible for entering child demographics on the child profile page, who will be responsible for scoring, and who will be assigned as Team Members. - In a blended program, there must be an online administrator for the district and an online administrator for the EHS/HS. - If an infant/toddler-age child is placed in foster care in a district other than the resident school district, the child's GOLD profile will be established by the foster or service district/program. - The resident district should be marked on the child profile as the district of record. - o If the child has an existing profile, it should be transferred to the foster district and the resident district should remain the district of record. - If a preschool-age child is placed in foster care in a district other than the resident school district, the child's GOLD profile will be established and maintained by the resident district until such time as the court, or other authorized official, decides that it is in the child's best interest to receive his/her educational services in either the foster district or other specified program. - The resident district should be marked on the child profile as the district of record. - If the child has an existing profile, it should be transferred to the foster district or other specified program only if a change in educational service location has been determined necessary by the court or other authorized official.
+- Either the district, ESU or the Early Head Start/Head Start (EHS/HS) program may establish the child account. - If the EHS/HS program establishes the online child account, the district and EHS/HS program staff must identify and document in their Partnership Agreement who will be responsible for entering child demographics on the child profile page, who will be responsible for scoring, and who will be assigned as Team Members. - In a blended program, there must be an online administrator for the district and an online administrator for the EHS/HS. - At the beginning of the year, there needs to be an agreement between the district and EHS/HS GOLD administrators regarding the level of access each user receives, i.e. 'team member' access. - If an infant/toddler-age child is placed in foster care in a district other than the resident school district, the child's GOLD profile will be established by the foster or service district/program. - The resident district should be marked on the child profile as the district of record. - If the child has an existing profile, it should be transferred to the foster district and the resident district should remain the district of record. - If a preschool-age child is placed in foster care in a district other than the resident school district, the child's GOLD profile will be established and maintained by the resident district until such time as the court, or other authorized official, decides that it is in the child's best interest to receive his/her educational services in either the foster district or other specified program. - The resident district should be marked on the child profile as the district of record. - If the child has an existing profile, it should be transferred to the foster district or other specified program only if a change in educational service location has been determined necessary by the court or other authorized official.